What's the difference between a hybrid and a plug-in hybrid car?

 The biggest functional differences between full hybrid and plug-in hybrid cars center on the electric battery in each:

-• Battery recharging capabilities also differ in a plug-in hybrid vs. a full hybrid.
+- Battery recharging capabilities also differ in a plug-in hybrid vs. a full hybrid.
 A plug-in hybrid may be able to get a little charge through regenerative braking.
 But since a plug-in car has a larger battery that it relies on more, it needs to be connected to an external power source to fully recharge.
-Full hybrids can recharge their electric batteries through regenerative braking.
-They take the heat created by the braking process and convert it to electricity that the electric battery can store.
+Full hybrids can recharge their electric batteries through the gas engine and regenerative braking, where the kinetic energy from braking is converted to electricity that the battery can store.

 There's one similarity between plug-ins and full hybrids: If their batteries run down, both cars essentially become gasoline-powered cars.
 Use this table for a quick summary of plug-in hybrids vs. full hybrids: